google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 CodeExamples#show-additional-user-interface-after-successful-payment).

 ## Existing users
-For existing customers you can still use the Payments Request API, but you may need to adjust the experience and present new UI to your existing signed-in customers.
+For existing customers you can still use the Payment Request API, but you may need to adjust the experience and present new UI to your existing signed-in customers.
 For example you may introduce the Payment Request API with